Immunisation and your child

 NSW School Vaccination Program

-Only students who have the consent form signed by their parent/legal guardian will be vaccinated.
+Consent for each vaccine must be provided by parents/guardians for students to receive vaccinations at school.
+Only students who have signed consent by their parent/legal guardian will be vaccinated.
 Students aged 18 years and over may sign the consent form for themselves.

 Requirements for schools to notify NSW Health of a vaccine preventable disease